SELinuxProject/selinux-notebook/src/selinux_overview.md

     and this is a response to the study:
     <http://danwalsh.livejournal.com/56760.html>.
 3. SELinux services have been added to Android.
-The presentation "Security Enhancements (SE) for Android gives use-cases and types of Android exploits that SELinux could have overcome.
+The presentation "Security Enhancements (SE) for Android" gives use-cases and types of Android exploits that SELinux could have overcome.
 The presentation and others are available at:
     <https://events.static.linuxfound.org/sites/events/files/slides/abs2014_seforandroid_smalley.pdf>